The BEST Apple Crisp

 The Apple Crisp Apple Filling/Sauce

 The sauce is made with butter, flour, water, lemon juice (trust me you want this), vanilla, brown sugar, cinnamon and a bit of salt!
-You just mix it all together than will toss your thinly sliced apples in it!

 The Brown Sugar Crumble Topping